aauga/amxx-authentication/README.md

 ## Installation
 1. Export the downloaded files into your */addons/amxmodx/* folder;
 2. Create a new database (you can use MySQL for this);
-3. Open the source file */scripting/authentication.sma* and change these cvars into your SQL database settings:
+3. Open the source file */scripting/authentication.sma* and change these cvars to your SQL database settings:
 ```
 register_cvar("auth_sql_host", "127.0.0.1", FCVAR_PROTECTED);
 register_cvar("auth_sql_user", "YOUR_USER", FCVAR_PROTECTED);